 Be on top of the APR.
 Yes, the APR is zero.
 But what about afterward when it's no longer zero?
 If the APR jumps to some crazy percentage, or a percentage you consider crazy, will you be okay with that?
 Especially if you sometimes carry revolving debt?
 And if you plan on buying something big that will take you awhile to pay off, what happens if you don't pay it off?
 Is the interest actually deferred, meaning that if you don't pay off the debt, you'll be charged with retroactive interest for the full balance?
 Store branded credit cards are infamous for doing that.

 Pay attention to the length of time you'll receive zero interest.
 More than obvious, right?
 Still, it should probably be said.
 Some cards offer zero interest for six months.
 Others for 12.
 Some for 18.
-All the more reason to compare credit cards and not apply for the first zero-interest credit card that you see.
-Furthermore, some offer 0 interest for 18 months on purchases, but only for 12 months on purchases, for instance.
+Some do it for billing cycles rather than months.
+All the more reason to compare credit cards and not apply for the first zero-interest period credit card that you see.
+Furthermore, some offer 0% interest for 18 months on balance transfers, but only for 12 months on purchases, for instance.
 Getting those confused could mean a hefty chunk of interest appearing on your statement.

 That's the big question, isn't it?
-Are you looking at 0 percent APR credit cards because you have superior credit and you'd simply like to save even more money by not paying interest for a period of time?
-Then you're probably a fine candidate for getting a zero-interest credit card.
+Are you looking at 0% intro APR credit cards because you have superior credit and you'd simply like to save even more money by not paying interest for a period of time?
+Then you're probably a fine candidate for getting a zero-interest period on a credit card.
 As you probably know, when you have stellar credit, and your paychecks are plentiful, it can become even easier to save money, if you're looking for opportunities.